The question is, do you all believe that this student loan program is fully paid for?

 We've got about a minute left on that.

-The FBI should not participate in this investigation.
+John, I'll just say this: the FBI should not have participated in this investigation.

 There was no need for law enforcement involvement in this, and there was certainly no need for an invasive search for the residents.

-You know, many people even on the left said if there's no smoking gun, if there's no real media violation here, this is not gonna go well.
+Many people, even on the left, said if there's no smoking gun, if there's no real media violation here, this is not going to go well.

-And now we know there isn't anything here other than just some federal sphere fiddle.
+And now we know there isn't anything here other than just some federal or secure federal team.

 That's it, Kevin.

-How do you guys handle things when they're uh a big news item that's controversial?
+How do you guys handle things when they're a big news item that's controversial?

 Like there was a lot of attention on Twitter during the election because of the Hunter Biden laptop story.